mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 I implement drift detection by integrating IaC tools like Terraform or CloudFormation with CI/CD pipelines, audit logs, and monitoring platforms to continuously compare desired and actual infrastructure states across environments.

+## aws how to create highly available and secure app

+We design the app across multiple AZs with an internet-facing ALB and Auto Scaling groups for app servers in private subnets, connect to an RDS Multi-AZ database and use S3 + CloudFront for static assets.
+Security is enforced with least-privilege IAM roles, Security Groups, TLS via ACM, secrets stored in Secrets Manager, and WAF/GuardDuty for threat detection.
+We automate provisioning and deployments with Terraform and CI/CD pipelines, use blue/green or canary deployments for safe releases, and ensure observability with CloudWatch, X-Ray, and centralized logging — all together providing high availability, resilience, and strong security posture.